Fuel Tech Experts

 The same principles that applied previously also apply here in that the same budget constraints exist with the manufacturing of engine oil.

 Finally, and this is an important one.
 The various oil standards can actually restrict what you can and cannot do with oil.
 This can result in consumer lubricants that are inferior by design.
 For example, consider low SAP (sulphated ash) oils.
-Many of the good properties in these oils have been removed and replaced with more expensive, yet inferior alternatives.
+Many of the good properties in these oils have been removed and replaced with more expensive yet inferior alternatives.
 When you are in the business and actually speak to the “right” people within the mainstream oil companies, some will openly admit to using cheaper technologies.
 The two main justifications are as follows: A. The market is not ready for the latest and greatest nano technologies and B. We must keep costs down in order to be COMPETITIVE.
 Please understand that many oils are designed to meet specifications created by certain institutions (that I care not to mention in public), rather than designed to be the best, performance-wise.
 There is a difference!

-Did you know that if you committed to a minimum order quantity you could go to a variety of companies and order virtually any current spec oil you wished with your own brand design and it would be on your doorstep within weeks?
+Did you know that if you committed to a minimum order quantity, you could go to a variety of companies and order virtually any current spec oil you wished with your own brand design, and it would be on your doorstep within weeks?
 But try asking them to blend a new, innovative and superior technology into the oil and you are politely shown the door.

-It does concern me when I can take a pure 20W PAO base stock combined with a high quality oil additive like AR9100 or AR9200, no polymers so a fixed 20 weight hot or cold, no additional HTHS additives or dispersants, and so forth, and create an oil that complies with virtually none of the strict specifications, and yet it outperforms some of the best synthetic oils available, per regular metal spectrographic and TAN/TBN tests.
+It does concern me when I can take a pure 20W PAO base stock combined with a high quality oil additive like AR9200 or Velosyn, no polymers so a fixed 20 weight hot or cold, no additional HTHS additives or dispersants, and so forth, and create an oil that complies with virtually none of the strict specifications, and yet it outperforms some of the best synthetic oils available, per regular metal spectrographic and TAN/TBN tests.

 Do Fuel and Oil Additives Really Work?